Starting a trucking company

 Here is what you should do after a Trucking Insurance Accident

-- Call the police— Even if the accident seems minor call the authorities, get a police report or the responding officer’s contact information at the least.
+• Call the police—Even if the accident seems minor, call the authorities and get a police report or the responding officer’s contact information.

-- Seek medical attention— If you or other parties are injured get them help as soon as possible.
+• Seek medical attention— If you or other parties are injured, get help from them as soon as possible.
 Call an ambulance, administer first aid if you know how, or get in to see a doctor first thing (if injuries are non-urgent).

-- Gather information— Document everything you can from photos to witness statements to surveillance video.
-Take notes, the more information you have the better.
+• Gather information—Document everything you can, from photos to witness statements to surveillance videos.
+Take notes; the more information you have, the better.

-- Contact your insurance company— File a claim with your insurance carrier and be aware you might be contacted by the other party’s insurance company.
+• Contact your insurance company— File a claim with your insurance carrier and be aware the other party’s insurance company might contact you.

-When it comes time to figure out who is responsible for your damages in a trucking accident, the number of possibilities is far greater than a normal car accident.
-If you were in a accident with your semi, the possible parties that might be held liable include:
+When it comes time to figure out who is responsible for your damages in a trucking accident, the number of possibilities is far greater than a regular car accident.
+If you were in an accident with your semi, the possible parties that might be held liable include:

-- The company who loaded the cargo on the truck
+• The company that loaded the cargo on the truck

-In many cases, all these parties may all be involved with the claim.
+In many cases, all these parties may be involved with the claim.

-If I haven’t scared you away, I will let you know that trucking accidents are complicated, unfortunately frequent, and often result in serious injuries/fatalities.
-Try to minimize or eliminate the top causes of trucking accidents and your company will be successful.
+If I haven’t scared you away, you are still considering starting a trucking company.
+I will let you know that trucking accidents are complicated, unfortunately frequent, and often result in serious injuries or fatalities.
+Try to minimize or eliminate the top causes of trucking accidents, and your company will be successful.

-- The key to any claim is showing fault.
-With truck accidents, this can be done through breach of the duty of care or violated regulations.
+• The key to any claim is showing fault.
+Truck accidents can be caused by a breach of the duty of care or by violations of regulations.

-- After a truck accident be sure to call the police, seek medical treatment quickly, gather information and notify your insurance company in a timely manner.
+• After a truck accident, be sure to call the police, seek medical treatment quickly, gather information, and notify your insurance company on time.

-- Figuring out who to claim against can be tricky but it usually boils down to the driver or the trucking company.
-If in doubt consult a legal professional.
+• Figuring out who to claim against can be tricky, but it usually comes down to the driver or the trucking company.
+If in doubt, consult a legal professional.

 Sources: